Vote

 Dear Friends,

-I love this town and I love this job.
-I am running for re-election on my record.
+I love this town, and I love this job.
 I ignore social media sensationalism and run a drama-free local government through old fashioned hard work.
 If you’re looking for entertainment from your elected officials, I’m not your guy.

 My running mates are Andre Sorrentino for Highway Superintendent, Dr. Dave Bennardo, and Greg Grizopoulos for Town Council.

 Your parks are well maintained despite record use by residents and sports leagues.
-New facilities and playgrounds can be found in Heckscher Park, Al Walker Park, Otsego Park and Depot Road Park, just to name a few.
-Your beaches have never been cleaner thanks to pollution control, minimized surface runoff, and increased aquaculture programs growing oyster beds and sugar kelp.
+New facilities and playgrounds can be found in Heckscher Park, Al Walker Park, Otsego Park and Depot Road Parks, just to name a few.
+Expanding green space within the Town has been a priority.
+I have worked in a bipartisan fashion with our state and county representatives to secure millions of dollars in grants for environmental preservation efforts and infrastructure improvements.

 The Highway Department, led by Andre Sorrentino, has paved record lane-miles (more than doubling the previous record) and scraped over 200 recharge basins (sumps) that have been neglected for decades.
 A new fleet of garbage trucks has made collection and recycling far more efficient, with less vehicle down-time.
 We continue rebuilding the Town’s infrastructure and fleet of heavy equipment.